freetv-today/freetv-server/README.md

 # Development

+This section describes developing `freetv-server` as a standalone FreeTV Admin Dashboard.
+Local development requires MariaDB, the PHP backend, and the Vite frontend to run together.
+The Viewer is not required for ordinary Admin development, although published Viewer artifacts can be inspected in the configured public directory.

+For coordinated development across the Admin Dashboard, Viewer, and Data repositories, see the [FreeTV Tooling documentation](https://github.com/freetv-today/freetv-tooling).

 ## Database and Runtime Configuration

 The PHP backend reads its runtime configuration from `.env` in the `freetv-server` root directory.
 Create this file from `.env.example`.
 The file may contain database credentials and must not be committed to source control.